 What protocol does VW OBD2 use?

 Typically Volkswagen uses ISO9141/14230 protocol.
 The generic diagnostic trouble codes that trigger the check engine light can be read with a generic scanner.
-To retrieve codes from other modules such as ABS, Airbag, Transmission, etc., you will need an all system scanner that supports Volkswagen vehicles.
+You will need an all-system scanner that supports Volkswagen vehicles to retrieve codes from other modules such as ABS, Airbag, Transmission, etc.